regulardave84/test-cafe-sandbox/README.md

 # Tests

-The tests cover the functionality of this page: https://devexpress.github.io/testcafe/example/
+The tests cover the functionality of this page: https://devexpress.github.io/testcafe/example/ using the Lean Page Object model: https://johnfergusonsmart.com/page-objects-that-suck-less-tips-for-writing-more-maintainable-page-objects/

 # Config